 - Candidate information: Information about the candidate, including name, date of birth, work location, and the time at which the candidate was created in your account.

-- Report information: Information about the Report that was run, as well as an option to add a tag to the Report or download a PDF copy.
-If the candidate went through the Checkr-Hosted Apply Flow, a copy of the authorization and disclosure forms may also be selected from the Download PDF button.
+- Report information: Information about the Report that was run, including the initial and any subsequent ETAs, as well as an option to add a tag to the Report or download a PDF copy.
+If the candidate went through the Checkr-Hosted Apply flow, a copy of the authorization and disclosure forms may also be selected from the Download PDF button.

 - Actions: Lists completed actions in this candidate’s Adverse Action process, if any, and provides buttons to allow you to Engage the candidate, begin the Pre-Adverse Action process, or Cancel Adverse Action (if the Post Adverse Action email has not yet been sent).